Contents

 The CAA directs EPA to establish National Ambient Air Quality Standards (“NAAQS”) to protect public health and welfare for each criteria pollutant, including PM.
 EPA is required to review the NAAQS every five years to ensure they accurately reflect the latest scientific knowledge and are sufficiently protective.
 States are responsible for designing state implementation plans (“SIPs”) detailing how the NAAQS will be attained throughout the state.

 In December of 2020, EPA issued a final action titled “Review of the National Ambient Air Quality Standards for Particulate Matter” that retained the existing NAAQS for PM 2.5 at the levels previously set in 2012.
-EPA’s PM NAAQS review process repeatedly marginalized scientific expertise and did not account for the latest scientific knowledge, and the 2012 standards are insufficient to protect human health and welfare (including the watershed).
+EPA’s PM NAAQS review process repeatedly marginalized scientific expertise and did not account for the latest scientific knowledge, and the 2012 standards are insufficient to protect human health and welfare.
 As a result, CBF joined a coalition of environmental and public health groups to file a challenge to the rule at the D.C.
 Circuit Court of Appeals on January 19, 2021.
-These consolidated cases are held in abeyance until March 1, 2023, as the EPA reviews the PM NAAQS Rule in accordance with Executive Order 13990 and determines whether to revise the PM standard.
-We continue to monitor EPA’s review and rulemaking process.
+These consolidated cases are currently held in abeyance as the EPA reviews the PM NAAQS Rule in accordance with Executive Order 13990.
+On January 27, 2023, EPA published in the Federal Register a notice of its proposed action reconsidering the Particulate Matter NAAQS standards.
+CBF joined a coalition of environmental nonprofit organizations and filed a comment letter calling for the EPA to implement a strengthened version of its proposed rule.

 See our blog post "Dirty Air."